HDFGroup/h5pyd/docs/high/file.rst

 With h5py and the HDF5 library you would normally delete HDF5 files using your systems file browser, or the "rm" command.
 Programmatically you could delete a HDF5 file using the standard Python Path.unlink method.
-Neither of these options are possible with HSDS domains, but the ``hsrm`` (see: tbd) command is included with h5pyd and works like the standard ``rm`` command with domain paths used instead of file paths.
+None of these options are possible with HSDS domains, but the ``hsrm`` (see: tbd) command is included with h5pyd and works like the standard ``rm`` command with domain paths used instead of file paths.

 Programmatically, you can delete domains using the del method of the folder object (see: tbd).